starswan/code-retreat/Learnings.md

 (during the post-mortem)

-The tests written were not precise enough - they only checked size -= but possibly the problem above ^ could have been addressed by checking the 'liveness' of specific cells rather than the whole solution.
+The tests written were not precise enough - they only checked size -= but possibly the problem above ^ could have been addressed by checking the 'liveness' of specific cells rather than the whole solution